 Start by reviewing your spending and account statements for the past few months.
 You’re just looking to see where your money has been going.
 Ask if you want your money to keep going to those things.
 If you don’t, map out where you want your money to go in the future.
 This will take some time, but it’s worth it!

 If you need assistance with creating or sticking to a budget, it’s my specialty!
-Schedule a free consultation with me and let’s get you set up on a plan.
+Request a call with me and let’s get you set up on a plan.

 Related: 6 Ways Budgeting Changes the Game

 I hope that I have been able to break some of the stigmas you have around budgeting.
 It’s such a powerful practice to help you get a handle on your money.
 It’s only scary if you let it be scary!
 When you hear the word budgeting, what do you think?
 Do you have a fear of budgeting or managing your money?
 Post a comment below to share some of your thoughts and experiences!